 - 1/2 cup light corn syrup

-- 1 tbsp. clear flavoring of your choice (to keep the fondant white)
+- 1 tablespoon flavoring of your choice (clear to keep the fondant white)

 1. Place the cold water in a small microwave-safe bowl and sprinkle the gelatin on top, stirring it to distribute it.
 Let the gelatin set and soften for two minutes.
 Once set, microwave the gelatin for 15 seconds until it liquefies, but do not let it boil.